-CRUD is an abbreviation of the 4 basic operations you can do to a database or resource – Create, Read, Update, Delete.
+CRUD is an abbreviation of the four basic operations you can do to a database or resource – Create, Read, Update, Delete.

 WooCommerce 3.0 introduced CRUD objects for working with WooCommerce data.
-Whenever possible it is best-practices to use these objects in your code instead of directly updating metadata or using WordPress post objects.
-The following objects are handled by CRUD objects and data-stores:
+Whenever possible these objects should be used in your code instead of directly updating metadata or using WordPress post objects.

 The benefits of CRUD

-↑ Back to top- Structure – each object has a pre-defined structure and keeps it’s own data valid.
+• Structure – Each object has a pre-defined structure and keeps its own data valid.

 CRUD object structure